 A sizable kids area, known as The Junction, has a wide variety of kid-friendly activities, including camel and pony rides, petting zoos, and pig races.

 Pre-show Events and Competitions

-Before the rodeo kicks off, there are a number of pre-show events and activities that are ticketed or free for the public.
-These include a massively popular Bar-B-Que competition, a 5K rodeo run, Best Bites Competition among some of Houston's best restaurants, a wine show and auction, and a parade.
+Before the rodeo kicks off, there are several pre-show events and activities that are ticketed or free for the public.
+These include a massively popular Bar-B-Que competition, a 5K rodeo run, Best Bites Competition among some of Houston's best restaurants, a wine show, an auction, and a parade.